9 Month-Old Sleep Challenges: Increased Mobility & Sleep

 “It no longer felt right for me to take care of my mental health at the potential expense of his.”

 I spent the next two nights in bed with my baby giving him all the love and care that he needed.
 Once his fever broke and the medicine did its thing, we prepared to put him back in his crib and get back on track with our sleep.
 It did not take long for us to realize though, that it was game over and our baby was having absolutely none of it.
-He screamed for three hours straight that first night, as I tried to wrap my head around how he could just “unlearn” this amazing new skill he had just mastered from just a couple of days of sleeping in a different environment.
+He screamed for three hours straight that first night, as I tried to wrap my head around how he could just “unlearn” this amazing new skill he had just mastered from just a couple of days in a different sleep environment.
+How could my child go from easy bedtimes and uninterrupted sleep, back to fighting our bedtime routine and numerous wake-ups?

 It was then I allowed all the cognitive dissonance I had been carrying close for the past few weeks to rear its head.
 I allowed myself to accept that I had not taught my son a new skill by using the cry-it-out method, I had only shown him that no one was picking him up out of bed, and with enough consistency on our part, he gave up trying.
 The moment he had us “back,” he had “forgotten” everything he learned.
 I now know, it’s because he had actually learned nothing at all.